 - Planning Area 4 is zoned Special Residential R5.
 Investigation of increasing the density from R5 to a Residential density between R10-R30 would require studies to determine servicing capabilities.
 Rezoning to Residential under the scheme and inclusion within a Structure Plan Area. - Development Investigation Area 1 requires studies to be undertaken by land owners to determine servicing capabilities of the location, and implications for the stone resource area and a potential buffer area prior to consideration of amending the local planning scheme to provide for a residential zoning and a "structure plan area".
-It is recommended that the structure plan be prepared in conjunction with the amendment. - Structure Plans should be prepared in accordance with scheme requirements , and for this locality should emphasize: - landscape assessment of proposed subdivision design and future development, - Consideration of a buffer to the stone resource area(Area 1) - servicing capabilities, - historical subdivision pattern, - urban water management/drainage plan, - pedestrian pathways, - Design guidelines. - Planning Area 5 Support an increase in densities in the special residential area along Palmer Street and the Preston River.
+It is recommended that the structure plan be prepared in conjunction with the amendment. - Structure Plans should be prepared in accordance with scheme requirements , and for this locality should emphasize: - landscape assessment of proposed subdivision design and future development, - Consideration of a buffer to the stone resource area(Area 1) - Consideration of buffer to the agricultural area.
+Buffers will be considered between the default distance of 500 metres, and a 40 metre vegetated buffer - depending in adjacent landuse, and site specific features.
+(See Figure 4) - Buffer required to water corporation wastewater treatment plant.
+(See Figure 4) - servicing capabilities, - historical subdivision pattern, - urban water management/drainage plan, - pedestrian pathways, - Design guidelines. - Planning Area 5 Support an increase in densities in the special residential area along Palmer Street and the Preston River.
 An amendment to change the designation of the coding to higher density to be supported by a detailed Structure Plan prepared over the area in accordance with Scheme Requirements.
 No subdivision to occur in this area without a structure plan demonstrating capability of land for increase densities, and preparation of a road and drainage plan with particular emphasis on providing a road interface with the Preston River.